grzegorz-jodlowski/electron-protect-eyes-app/README.md

 ## <a name="about"></a>What's this project about?

 This is desktop application for measuring the time spent in front of the monitor.
-Informs you about the time for a break and looking far ahead for 20 seconds.
+Informs about the time for a break and looking far ahead for 20 seconds.
 For the good health of your eyes :)

 </br>